Footwork (genre): Dance

-Footwork dance somewhat predates footwork/juke music and started as a dance to house music, with elements of breakdancing, on the west side of Chicago in the mid/late 1980s, eventually spreading to the south side and inspiring its own genre eponymous genre of music.
+Footwork dance somewhat predates footwork and juke music and started as a dance to house music, with elements of breakdancing, on the west side of Chicago in the mid/late 1980s, eventually spreading to the south side and inspiring its own eponymous genre of music.

 The dance involves complex fast movement of the feet with accompanying twists and turns, and usually takes place as part of a "battle".
 The upper side of the body, in contrast, stays mostly unmoved.
 Most movements in the footwork dance happen below the knees.
 The style was popularized outside Chicago by inclusion in the music video for Dude 'n Nem's 2007 single "Watch My Feet".

+Chicago Footwork dancing also typically takes place in the battle scene.
+Dance crews usually gather in a circular formation to face off against each other.
+Some common dance moves that one may see performed in the circle are the "Erk n Jerk" and the "Holy Ghost."
+Throughout Footwork's early years, the battles were predominantly for males.
+One rarely saw a female having an opportunity in the spotlight as a footwork.
+However, in recent years, there has been a push and movement for more female presence within footwork circles.